Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Tree QAOA results

 \subsection{Performance of tree QAOA in the asymptotic limit}

 As a first step, we will optimize the QAOA angles such that the energy density Eq.~\eqref{eq:energy_density} is minimized as a function of the local field.
 Secondly, we will evaluate the performance metrics presented in Sec.~\ref{sec:model} on the resulting ansatz state for both problems.
 Here, the operator in the phase separator of the QAOA ansatz is the same as the objective function that is minimized (i.e. Eq.~\eqref{eq:H_Ising}), but is not necessarily equivalent to the performance metric.
 Indeed for MaxCut they are only directly related when $h=0$, and for MIS when $h=d-2$.
 Later we will however restrict to these cases.
-We first investigate the (fixed) performance metrics for both problems as a function of the local field because in that way we can view the performance for different regularities and fields in a unified way.
-Like that, we can also investigate the QAOA performance of MaxCut in the $h$-regime for MIS, and conversely.
-Such analysis leads to interesting observations like that QAOA performs more or less equivalent for both problems, when both $d$ and $p$ are small.
+We first investigate the (fixed) performance metrics for both problems as a function of the local field because in that way we can view the performance for different degrees and fields in a unified way.
+Like that, we can also investigate the QAOA performance of MaxCut in the $h$-regime corresponding to MIS, and conversely.
+Such analysis leads to interesting observations like the fact that the performance of QAOA in solving the MIS problem does not vary much with $h$ when $h<d$ and both $d$ and $p$ are small.